 Hurricane Michael Hits Us Hard

-On Wednesday, October 10, 2018, Anchorage Children's Home was in the direct path of Hurricane Michael, the most devastating hurricane to hit the Florida Panhandle.
-15 youth were in Anchorage's Emergency Crisis Shelter along with 7 staff members during the storm.
-By the grace of God, everyone is safe, but our shelter sustained severe roof and water damage and is unlivable.
-Youth residing in the shelter have been transported to other homes while we rebuild.
-The rebuild phase has begun, but will take months to accomplish.
+On Wednesday, October 10, 2018, Anchorage Children’s Home was in the direct path of Hurricane Michael, the most devastating Category 5 Hurricane to hit the Florida panhandle.
+By the grace of God, all youth were safe, but our shelter and transitional living facilities sustained severe damage and were unlivable for months after the storm.

 Anchorage Children’s Home is excited to announce that “Hidle House”, Anchorage’s 24 hour Emergency Youth Shelter is back up and running and fully operational to serve the needs of homeless, abused and runaway youth.
 Special thanks to Stop Loss, Reliant South and Sheegog Roofing for all the hard work and dedication to make our shelter rebuild a top priority.

 Anchorage Children’s Home is making progress for new Transitional Living Program housing to serve the needs of homeless teens, including pregnant teenage mothers, in our community.
 Anchorage is seeking new donations of household and furniture items to operate the program.
 For a copy of our most recent needs list for the Transitional Living Program, please click HERE.

 If you would like to make a monetary donation to support Anchorage, please visit our DONATE NOW page or mail a check payable to Anchorage Children’s Home, 2121 Lisenby Avenue, Panama City, FL 32405 Attn: Brooke Bullard.